Lavrentiy Beria

 After Stalin's death in March 1953, Beria became head of the Ministry of Internal Affairs and a First Deputy Chairman of the Council of Ministers.
-He also formed a troika alongside Georgy Malenkov and Vyacheslav Molotov which briefly led the country in Stalin's place.
-However, by June 1953, Beria was removed from power in a coup organized with the support of his colleagues in the Soviet leadership and Marshal Georgy Zhukov.
+He also formed a triumvirate (a.k.a. troika) alongside Georgy Malenkov and Vyacheslav Molotov which briefly led the country in Stalin's place.
+During the three months in which he had a free hand, the embodiment of Stalinist police terror paradoxically emerged as a reformer of the regime.
+As early as April 4, he released the victims of the Doctors’ Plot.
+He had an amnesty promulgated that freed nearly half of the Gulag’s inmates (1,200,000 people out of 2,750,000, mostly petty offenders sentenced to terms of less than five years) and ordered the closure of part of the camp system.
+He returned the Gulag to the Ministry of Justice, thereby partially curbing the arbitrariness that had prevailed there.
+He had the Politburo vote to remove portraits of leaders from parades and demonstrations and advocated domestically for better treatment of national minorities, and externally for a resolute policy of détente with the West.
+By June 1953, Beria was removed from power in a coup organized with the support of his colleagues in the Soviet leadership and Marshal Georgy Zhukov.
 He was arrested, tried for treason and other offenses, and ultimately executed on 23 December 1953.